Black Panther (character): Predecessors

+Publication history

 Early years: 1960s and early 1970s

+Black Panther first appeared in Fantastic Four #52, published in July 1966, and the following issue in August of the same year.
+There was some debate at Marvel, with Lee wondering how far to go with the introduction of a Black superhero, which was commercially risky in that era.
+In the first version of the cover for Fantastic Four #52, Kirby drew the Black Panther wearing a cowl that exposed his face.
+In the published version, the cowl became a full facemask.
+Previews in other comics did not show the cover at all, indicating that Lee was hesitant.
 Subsequent to his first appearance, Black Panther made guest appearances in Fantastic Four Annual #5 (1967) and with Captain America in Tales of Suspense #97–99 and Captain America 100 (January – April 1968).
 The Black Panther journeyed from the fictional African nation of Wakanda to New York City to join the titular American superhero team in The Avengers #52 (May 1968).
 He appeared in that comic for the next few years.
 During his time with the Avengers, he also made solo guest-appearances in three issues of Daredevil, and fought Doctor Doom in Astonishing Tales #6–7 (June & August 1971), in that supervillain's starring feature.
+In a guest appearance in Fantastic Four #119 (February 1972), the Black Panther briefly used the name "Black Leopard" to avoid association with the Black Panther Party, but the new name did not last.
+The character's name was changed back to Black Panther in The Avengers #105, with T'Challa explaining that renaming himself made as much sense as altering the Scarlet Witch's name because of the negative associations of witchcraft, and that he eschews stereotypes.
+Avengers writer Roy Thomas said that the Black Panther name "had more resonance," but that the political implications limited the character's prominence.